dart-archive/www.dartlang.org/src/site/docs/tutorials/indexeddb/index.markdown

 and keeps an IndexedDB in sync with the list, saving the milestone data persistently.
-The View-model queries the Model upon initialization and uses Web UI data-bindings to keep the View in sync.
+The View-model queries the Model upon initialization and uses Polymer data-bindings to keep the View in sync.
 Also, it uses Timer events to trigger updates in the Model.

 ###The libraries used by the count_down app